USS Lewis B. Puller (ESB-3): Design features

 The design of Lewis B. Puller is based on the hull of the civilian Alaska-class oil tanker.
 Lewis B. Puller can be outfitted with support facilities for her minesweeping, special operations, and other expeditionary missions.
 An accommodation barge can be carried to support up to 298 more people, including special-operations teams.

-Lewis B. Puller's flight deck has landing spots for four heavy-lift transport CH-53 helicopters, plus deck space for two more CH-53s.
+Lewis B. Puller's flight deck has landing spots for four heavy-lift transport CH-53 helicopters, plus deck space for two more MH-53s.
 The ship has a helicopter hangar, an ordnance storage magazine, underway replenishment facilities, and deck space for mission-related equipment storage, including up to four Mk 105 minesweeping hydrofoil sleds.

 GE Power Conversion will provide complete electric power, propulsion, and vessel automation systems for all ESB/ESD ships.
 This integrated power system (IPS) will also involve the ship's tandem propulsion motor powered by variable-frequency drives, harmonic filters, and high-voltage switchboards.

 Unlike the ESDs that lower the entire ship until their boat decks are awash, ESBs use cranes to raise and lower small boats of up to 11 MT to the water from their mission deck.

 Lewis B. Puller is the first non-combatant ship equipped with the Navy's N-30 class passive fire protection system.